microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/cli.md

 The base image file to customize.

 This file is typically one of the standard Azure Linux core images.
-But it can also be a Azure Linux image that has been customized.
+But it can also be an Azure Linux image that has been customized.

 Supported image file formats: vhd, vhdx, qcow2, and raw.